You are thinking about downsizing or maybe you have already committed to the move. Yay, you! How exciting!

 Planning ahead and thinking of how you anticipate placing your furniture in your new home will help you avoid spending the time and money to move any items that will not fit the space or the look you are going for.
 Make drawings of each room and measure each wall.
 You might discover before you move it that your desk doesn't fit or that you will be needing different counter stools.
 Think about what you are going to put on the walls and floor.
 Will your current rugs work?
 If not, now is the time to sell or donate them.
 But don't stop with the furniture.
 One of the areas where I found this planning ahead exercise especially helpful was in the kitchen.
 I drew out a diagram of the new kitchen and then I looked at our current kitchen and made a categorical list of my kitchen items such as Pyrex, wine glasses, and serving trays.
 Then I would label each cupboard on my drawing with the type of items that I thought would work best in that space.
 I took it all a step further and while standing in the new kitchen, I put post-it notes on each cupboard door and drawer with the type of items that I was planning to put in them.
 Actually looking at the cupboard would either confirm that I was on the right track or make me aware that I was going to have to rethink my kitchen organization.
 This planned layout made moving the kitchen so much faster and easier.

 Some things, like our china, didn't make the cut.
 I couldn't even remember the last time we had used it.
-I still have a couple sets of casual dishes so this was an easy thing to part with.
+I still have a couple of sets of casual dishes so this was an easy thing to part with.
 I put it on Facebook and sold it that day.

 12. Finish The Purge And Replace

 As I mentioned before, the closer you get to the big move-in day the more manic you and your pitching arm will become.
 If you are fortunate like we were and you have access to the new house before closing on the old one, then you will be able to slowly move in the things that have made the cut and you will be able to judge how you are doing for space.
 Maybe you add a few more things back into the move pile or perhaps you will see you are going to have to circle back and edit some more.
 Regardless, after the move is behind you or even right before, is when the real fun begins.
 Now you get to replace some of the things you decided to part with.
 Maybe it is a new set of kitchen glasses or bedroom lamps.
-We had the unusual experience in that the people that purchased our old home also purchased most of the furniture and accessories that were in it.
+We had an unusual experience in that the people that purchased our old home also purchased most of the furniture and accessories that were in it.
 I was starting almost entirely fresh.
 I needed everything.
 I felt like a new bride.
 But as my husband likes to remind me, " It doesn't have to be done this week.
 This isn't a sprint.
 It's a marathon".
 I hate it when he's right.
 LOL.
 But this is the exciting part.
 You've downsized and life is simpler and now that you aren't bogged down with all the excess you can really relax and appreciate how much easier your life has become.

 Enjoy and Happy Downsizing.